beyersmann-lab/beyersmannlab/content/authors/hasibe-kahraman/_index.md

 ---
 **Research Interests**

-Hasibe’s research focusses on the cognitive mechanisms involved in the process of lexical access.
+Dr Hasibe Kahraman’s research focusses on the cognitive mechanisms involved in the process of lexical access.
 What are the processes that are necessary to successfully read written words?
 For instance, recognising a complex word such as “*farmer*” is more than simply putting the individual letters together—it requires complex cognitive mechanisms of orthographic and morphemic processing and lexical activation.
 Her current work addresses this issue on visual word recognition with a particular focus on mechanisms of cross-language morphological transfer between bilinguals’ two languages.

 **Biography**